mehmetemreak/Obsidian-Vault-Repo/Cyber Securtity/Common Attacks and Safety/Public Network safety.md

 # The Problem

-The internet plays a _gargantuan_ role in modern life, with most people being connected in some way virtually constantly.
-As such, most public spaces (e.g. cafés, restaurants, public transport) are fully equipped with public WiFI to let people catch up on email (or, equally likely, play the latest hit mobile game).
+Most public spaces (e.g. cafés, restaurants, public transport) are fully equipped with public WiFI to let people catch up on email (or, equally likely, play the latest hit mobile game).

 The attacker can quickly set up a network of their own and monitor the traffic of everyone who connects; this is referred to as a "man-in-the-middle" attack and is very easy to carry out.